 But rather than focus on just these foods, your protein repertoire can expand massively by combining vegan proteins from different sources (like the hummus and pitta example above), which alone are not complete.
 Both together magically provide a complete protein.

-It’s worth noting, by the way, that 100g of wholemeal bread contains 13g of protein, which is more than 100g of egg, and all vegetables do have a protein component.
-A diet rich in vegetables can make a significant contribution to your daily nutritional needs, including protein.
+By the way, it’s worth noting that 100g of wholemeal bread contains 13g of protein, which is more than 100g of egg, and all vegetables have a protein component.
+A diet rich in vegetables can significantly contribute to your daily nutritional needs, including protein.

 Food combining ideas